Explore UAB

 First Year

-The first year categorical residents (PGY 1) rotate through four hospitals and share junior resident duties with first year residents from the other surgical disciplines.
-Duties include initial evaluation and treatment of patients, participating in rounds and conferences, attending clinics, operating on level-appropriate cases in the operating room, and acting as teachers and mentors to medical students on their surgical clerkships.
-The first year provides house officers with a very broad training in one-month rotations.
-First year residents are given much responsibility for the care of the ward patient.
-Upon completion of the first year, residents are very comfortable dealing with pre- and postoperative patient issues.
-The average resident will log 100 major cases during his/her first year.
-Surgical oncology, gastrointestinal surgery, pediatric surgery, and the Veteran's Affairs hospital offer junior residents the greatest breadth of operative exposure.
-The majority of call is in house during the first year.
-Vascular, colorectal, minimally invasive, and surgical oncology first year resident call is covered during the week by a night float resident.
-Pediatric surgery call is general every fourth night and the veteran's affairs hospital call is every third night (home call).
-Trauma call is in a teams system, with q3 team call with built in days off.
+The first-year categorical residents (PGY-1) rotate through four hospitals and share junior resident duties with first-year residents from other surgical disciplines.
+Their responsibilities include initial evaluation and treatment of patients, participating in rounds and conferences, attending clinics, operating on level-appropriate cases in the operating room, and serving as teachers and mentors to medical students on their surgical clerkships.
+The first year provides residents with a very broad training in one-month rotations.
+First-year residents are given responsibility for the comprehensive medical and surgical care of ward patients.
+Upon completing the first year, residents are very comfortable managing pre- and postoperative patient issues, clinic workups, and basic operative skills.
+The average resident logs over 200 major cases during their first year.
+Surgical oncology, GI surgery, pediatric surgery, and the VA hospital offer junior residents the greatest breadth of operative exposure.
+Most of the calls are in-house during the first year.
+Vascular, colorectal, trauma, minimally invasive, and surgical oncology first-year resident calls are covered during the week by a night float resident.
+Pediatric surgery call is generally every third or fourth night, while calls at the Veterans Affairs hospital occur every third night (home call).

 Second Year

-During the second post-graduate year (PGY 2), residents gain an increasing amount of clinical independence and responsibility for the critically ill patient.
-Six to eight week rotations during the second year include breast oncology, acute care surgery, pediatric surgery, vascular surgery, and general surgery as well as rotations on the trauma/burns and surgical intensive care units.
-Second year residents gain increased exposure to laparoscopy and more complex cases.
-ICU rotations are covered by swing shifts, along residents to spend time caring for critically ill patients during the day and at night without taking 24 hour call.
-In-house call varies by rotation, with the majority of rotations covered by night floats where day residents will cover weekends.
-Two rotations are spent on night float rotations, covering the vascular services and transplant/GI surgery/Surgical Oncology.
+During the PGY-2 year, residents gain an increasing level of clinical independence and responsibility for patients overnight and in the ICU.
+The 5- to 7-week rotations during the second year include breast oncology, emergency general surgery, pediatric surgery, VA vascular, Highlands general surgery, as well as rotations in the trauma/burns and surgical intensive care units.
+Second-year residents act as mentors to interns on their ICU rotations, teaching procedures such as line placements, endoscopy, bronchoscopy, chest tube insertions, and dialysis access.
+Two rotations are also spent on night float, covering vascular and GI / Surgical Oncology services.
+Second-year residents gain increased exposure to laparoscopy and more complex general surgery cases.
+ICU rotations are covered by swing shifts, allowing residents to care for critically ill patients both during the day and at night while alternating with other residents without having to take 24-hour ICU call.
+In-house call varies by rotation, with the majority of rotations covered by night floats, during which day residents will cover every other weekend.

 Three Year